DSC-SPIDAL/harp/Hands-on.md

 NumericTable cenTable_daal = createCenTableDAAL();
 ```

-### Step 5: Convert Centroids data from Harp to DAAL
+### Step 5: Convert centroids data from Harp to DAAL

 Centroids are stored in harp table *cenTable* for inter-mapper communication.
 Convert them
 to DAAL within each iteration of local computation.